HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 ### DX core image - Moved wstemp directory to ephemeral storage

 === "Containers"
-    The wstemp directory will no longer be persisted as part of the core profile, which improves performance.
-It is now configured to be created in ephemeral storage within `/opt/HCL/caches/wstemp`, resulting in increased efficiency.
+    To improve system performance, the wstemp directory is no longer persisted as part of the core profile.
+It is now created in the ephemeral storage within `/opt/HCL/caches/wstemp`.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U